-Philodendron plant appreciate medium lighted areas, they like moderate moist feet and love to be fertilized.
+Philodendron plants appreciate medium lighted areas, they like moderate moist feet and love to be fertilized.

 Kalanchoe appreciates dry soil and bright light.
 Fertilize during flowering stage to encourage healthy blooms.

-African Violet is an easy to care for when watered with lukewarm water when soil feels just slightly moist to the touch.
-Set where it’ll receive bright to medium light all day long.
+African Violet appreciates being watered with lukewarm water when the soil feels just slightly moist to the touch.
+Place the plant where it’ll receive bright to medium light all day long.

 Dracaena is found in many different colors.
 An adaptable houseplant requiring filtered light to semi-shade and only needing watered when top soil is dry to touch.

-Sansevieria, also known as Snake Plant, can grow strikingly in both bright and low light conditions, though indirect light is ideal.
+Sansevieria, our beloved Snake Plant, can grow strikingly in both bright and low light conditions, though indirect light is ideal.
 Allow the soil to dry between watering.